Turkish delight: Ireland, the United Kingdom and Commonwealth countries

-Fry's Turkish Delight is marketed by Cadbury in the United Kingdom, Ireland, Australia, South Africa, Canada and New Zealand.
-It is rosewater-flavoured, and covered on all sides in milk chocolate.
+Fry's Turkish Delight, created in 1914, is marketed by Cadbury in the United Kingdom, Ireland, Australia, South Africa, Canada and New Zealand.
+It is rosewater-flavored, and covered on all sides in milk chocolate.
 UK production moved to Poland in 2010.
-Hadji Bey was an Armenian emigrant to Ireland who in 1902 set up a company – still in existence – to produce rahat lokoum for the Irish and later UK markets.
+Hadji Bey was an Armenian emigrant to Ireland who in 1902 set up an eponymous company – still in existence – to produce rahat lokoum for the Irish and later UK markets.